jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 As such, putting together a scheme of work & organising permission may require a considerable amount of time.

-## October M2 / Kavkna Jama
+## October M2 / *Kavkna Jama*

-A weekend trip with the JSPDT in October to M2/Kavkna Jama brought back 245m of survey data from discoveries over 2009-2011, adding 100m of depth to M2 and bringing the closest approach between Vrtnarija and Kavkna Jama to 4m (with a +- 30m estimated error of the 1.4km unclosed loop).
+A weekend trip with the JSPDT in October to M2/*Kavkna Jama* brought back 245 m of survey data from discoveries over 2009-2011, adding 100 m of depth to M2 and bringing the closest approach between *Vrtnarija* and *Kavkna Jama* to 4 m (with a +- 30 m estimated error of the 1.4 km unclosed loop).
 The lead ends at an easily dug mud floored bedding plane, leading off into a tight rift, with an extremely strong draught.
-The trend of the cave passage is Northerly, towards the Captain Kangaroo area of Vrtnarija.
+The trend of the cave passage is Northerly, towards the Captain Kangaroo area of *Vrtnarija*.
 Even if M2 misses the closest point, Dark Tranquillity, it is hoped that it will intersect another of the Captain Kangaroo shaft series at this depth (Olympic Rift, Dangermouse).

 ## Contributed Stories

-### Attempted rigging of Big Rock alternative, 2011
+### Attempted rigging of *Big Rock Candy Mountain* alternative, 2011

-Dave and Jon set off for to try and rig to the window seen across Big Rock the previous year.
+Dave and Jon set off for to try and rig to the window seen across *Big Rock Candy Mountain* the previous year.
 Attempting to start from the top, Dave bolted leftwards from the top, slowly, slippily, and still in the draught from the approach passage, but